- Alkyl halides are organic compounds containing carbon – halogen bond.

 Preparation of Grignard reagent

-Grignard reagent is an organomagnesium compound.
+The grignard reagent is an organomagnesium compound.
 It is the most important organometallic compound among the family members.
 It can be prepared directly by alkyl halide and magnesium in anhydrous diethyl ether solvent.
 This organomagnesium reagent act as bronsted base and is used in various organic syntheses.
-This is used to synthesize carbon – carbon bond.
+This is used to synthesize carbon–carbon bonds.

 Dehydrohalogenation: Elimination reaction of alkyl halides

-This elimination reaction also depends upon the nature of alkyl group and halide attached.
-It’s rate of reaction increases with decreasing strength of carbon – halogen bond.
+This elimination reaction also depends upon the nature of the alkyl group and halide attached.
+Its rate of reaction increases with decreasing strength of carbon – halogen bond.
 Hence dehydrogenation increases for halides as

 F < Cl < Br < I